Is Prayer plant leaves turning brown bothering you? Unsolved brown spots on leaves can signify a cry for help from plants.

 Higher temperatures come hand in hand with the amount of light.

-Too much direct sunlight obviously increases the temperature around plants causing leaves to turn brown.
+Too much direct sunlight increases the temperature around plants causing leaves to turn brown.
 It generally occurs because of dehydration.

 Moreover, the cold draft also affects the Prayer plant and causes the leaves to turn brownish.